Corbett · Ben Nevis

 - How hard is Leum Uilleim?

-- Leum Uilleim is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 13km with 600m of ascent and takes most walkers 3-5 hours.
-Terrain: Open moorland on the approach — wet underfoot in most conditions, peat hag and tussock.
+- We grade Leum Uilleim at 2/5, which puts it in moderate territory.
+The usual route is around 13km with 600m of climbing; allow 3-5 hours.
+Ground conditions: Open moorland on the approach — wet underfoot in most conditions, peat hag and tussock.

-- When is the best time to climb Leum Uilleim?
+- What's the best month to climb Leum Uilleim?

-- Is there mobile signal on Leum Uilleim?
+- Will I get phone signal on Leum Uilleim?

 - No signal at Corrour or on the hill — Rannoch Moor features as one of the largest mobile blackspots in Britain.
 The station has no road access